LearningNerd/100daysofcode/README.md

 I'd love to finish Tetris today!
 Since I worked both days this weekend, I planned for today to be my Sunday.
 (Update: I only spent an hour or two coding today though.)

-**Next:**
-  - Refactor to replace confusing `x` and `y` variables to `row` and `col`.
-  - Actually write the code and test locally, and use Git for version control!
-(I want to finally get into the habit of writing everything in Vim, anyhow.)

 **Finished:**
   - Set up a 2D array, tracking which squares in the game grid are occupied.
   - Refactored `isFalling` to `hasRoomBelow`, which checks the `gameGrid` for collisions (instead of checking based on pixel calculations).